nbross/Cinema-Hub/README.md

 # Cinema-Hub
-Are you tired of having to go through your webmaster every time you want to update or change your restaurant’s webpage?
-With our tool, you can log in to your Made-to-make webpage and create the perfect menu to showcase your chef’s dishes!
+Are you tired of not remembering a title to you favorite movie, or do you want a short and sweet description of a movie you have been wanting to see.
+Then boy do I have the website for you.
+It is called Cinema Hub a website where you can search thousands of movies to their read descriptions and save them to a watch list to watch them later on.
 ## User Story

 ```